 The Tlingit have always been skillful fishermen, with elaborate fishing gear and knowledge transmitted from generation to generation.
 The rich Gastineau Channel aquatic life provided them with endless supplies of salmon, halibut, and other fish.
 Their diet also included wapato, berries, and seeds that are found in the area.

 The Tlingit built shelters along the coast in such a way that the entrances were always facing the sea.
-Each house had a Totem Pole placed in front of it.
+And each house had a Totem Pole placed in front of it.
 Tlingit society has always been multi-layered, involving various social classes, kin ties, and territorial units.
-The Tlingit people were divided into eighteen great families, each of them being represented by an animal, such as a wolf, bear, eagle, beaver, whale and other animals.
+The Tlingit were eighteen great families, with the name of an animal, such as a wolf, bear, eagle, beaver, whale and other animals.
 The totem poles signified the origins of the family living inside the house.
-Interestingly, members of the tribe were only allowed to marry a person with a different family totem.
+Interestingly, members of the tribe used to marry a person with a different family totem.
 (Source).

 Watch the Video Below to Learn More about Totem Poles in Southeast Alaska